 Amcrest NVRs support File Transfer Protocol or "FTP" which is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
-FTP can be setup for each channel directly from your NVR and will store events to a selected user interface or FTP client.
-For more information how to setup FTP on your NVR please refer to the information provided below.
+FTP can be set up for each channel directly from your NVR and will store events to a selected user interface or FTP client.
+For more information on how to set up FTP on your NVR please refer to the information provided below.

 Step 1: Log into your NVR using your login credentials.

-Step 3: In the settings menu, click on the Storage option on the left hand side then click on the FTP tab.
+Step 3: In the Storage menu, click on the FTP option.
 Make sure to click on the "Enable" checkbox to enable FTP.
-Click Save to save the settings.

 Step 4: Type in the Server IP for your FTP server into the Server IP field.
 Leave the Port as 21 and enter the Username and Password for your FTP.
-In the Remote Directory field, type in the folder name you would like the files to be retained in.
-Make sure to enable the MD (Motion Detection) checkbox if you want motion events retained and "Regular" if you want general (24/7) recordings retained.
+In the Remote Directory field, type in the folder name you would like the files to be retained.
+Make sure to enable the Trigger (Motion Detection) checkbox if you want motion events retained and "Regular" if you want general (24/7) recordings retained.
 Both can be enabled at the same time for 24/7 coverage.
-Click Save when complete.
+Click Test to test the connection and Save when complete.